Direct Enrollment and Enhanced Direct Enrollment

 DE entities who wish to offer EDE should take the following steps:

-- Review the Guidelines for Third-party Auditor Operational Readiness Reviews for the Enhanced Direct Enrollment Pathway and Related Oversight Requirements - PY 2023 and PY 2024 – Year 6 of EDE (PDF)
+- Review the the Guidelines for Third-party Auditor Operational Readiness Reviews for the Enhanced Direct Enrollment Pathway and Related Oversight Requirements - PY 2024 and PY 2025 – Year 7 of EDE (PDF)